 For the purpose of this review, the Crew received downloads for for different time periods.
-Amy Pak, founder of Home School in the Woods, uses her background in graphic design and illustrating to create beautiful timeline figures, interactive notebook and lapbook pages.
-Students are introduced to historical dishes, craft projects and much, much more.
+Amy Pak, the founder of Home School in the Woods, uses her background in graphic design and illustrating to create beautiful timeline figures, interactive notebook, and lapbook pages.
+Students are introduced to historical dishes, craft projects, and much, much more.

 Each study follows a travel theme, with detailed instructions for the teacher and student to follow.

 Home School in the Woods is presently working on Ancient Rome which is scheduled to be released in 2018.

 You can connect with Home School in the Woods via the following social media outlets.

 A Big Thank You to Rebekah Teague from There Will Be A $5 Charge For Whining for writing this introduction article.